KostasSliazas/Europass-Maker-Offline/README.md

 # Europass Maker Offline

-**Europass Maker Offline** is a web application designed to help users create Europass CVs efficiently and offline.
+**Europass Maker Offline** designed to help users create Europass CVs efficiently and offline.
 This tool provides a user-friendly interface to format, organize, and export resumes in line with Europass standards.

 ## Features